-No, he wanted Eku to calm down.
+What Tiuti really wanted was for Eku to calm down.

 To use his mind instead of walking into things.

 You must learn to put aside your nervousness to allow the mind to work properly, his father told him many times.